On large deviations in the averaging principle for SDE's with a "full dependence", correction: Proof of theorem 1

 There is a finite number of $i = 1, \ldots, N$.
-Thus, there exists at least one $i$ such that (\ref{5.14}) holds true for this $i$ for some subsequence $n'\to\infty$ and correspondingly $\varepsilon_{n'}\to 0$; however, we will keep a notation $n$ for simplicity.
+Thus, there exists at least one $i$ such that (\ref{5.14}) holds true for this $i$ for some subsequence $n'\to\infty$ and correspondingly $\varepsilon_{n'}\to 0$; however, we will keep the notation $n$ for simplicity.
+We may rewrite (\ref{5.14}) as